Hodge classes and the Jacquet-Langlands correspondence: Introduction

-(ii) {\bf Cohomological representations and Vogan-Zuckerman theory.} Since the cohomology of $X$ is given by automorphic forms \cite{borel-wallach}, it is natural to first look for a {\it non-tempered} automorphic representation $\Pi$ of $\GU(\VV)$ (or say of $\U(\VV)$ for simplicity) which contributes to $H^2(X)$ but only to the $(1,1)$-part.
+Since the cohomology of $X$ is given by automorphic forms \cite{borel-wallach}, it is natural to first look for a {\it non-tempered} automorphic representation $\Pi$ of $\GU(\VV)$ (or say of $\U(\VV)$ for simplicity) which contributes to $H^2(X)$ but only to the $(1,1)$-part.
 The paper of Vogan-Zuckerman \cite{vz} classifies cohomological representations; one finds that there is a unique non-trivial (non-tempered) representation $\Pi_\infty^1$ of $\U (\VV_\R) =\U (2,2)_\R$ with the property that

 The representation $\Pi_\infty^1$ can be realized as a cohomologically induced representation $A_\fq$ where $\fq$ is a $\theta$-stable parabolic subalgebra of $\fg$ with Levi component $\mathfrak{u}(1,1) \oplus \mathfrak{u}(1,1)$.
 In order to construct $\Pi$, it is first natural to look for an explicit construction of $\Pi_\infty^1$ which is what is accomplished in the next step.